Find out what some of our graduates are doing today in pursuing their successful careers.

 Graduates of either program receive diplomas.
 They also receive I-CAR certifications — which are highly valued by the industry — and they can go on to test for additional certifications if they choose.

 The curriculum in the CRRT program was shaped by leading brands in the industry.
 This includes I-CAR and several others:

 One of the great things about working in collision repair is that you’re not limited to just one path.
-As technicians gain skills and experience, they can specialize in different areas.
-Here’s a quick look at some possible career paths in the industry:
+Most of our grads start out working as entry-level technicians or in other entry-level roles.
+As with any industry, over time, you may be able to advance in your career with hard work.
+Here are some possible entry-level and advanced career paths in the industry:77

 Read our career guide to learn more about these career paths and others.